 Our program complies with requirements set forth by the American Board of Otolaryngology (ABOto) with a PGY1 year, which includes the required clinical rotations followed by 48 months of training in our field.
 Graduating residents finish with an extensive surgical experience, ample experience with inpatient care, and an unusually comprehensive experience with the longitudinal care of outpatients that cannot be matched by many programs in the country.

 Comprehensive Otolaryngology Training

 The training program is centered around the main academic teaching hospital, Wake Forest Baptist Medical Center, and Brenner Children’s Hospital, which is on the same campus.
 Our Comprehensive Cancer Center is one of 41 cancer centers in the nation designated as “comprehensive” by the National Cancer Institute.
-Outpatient clinics are located in the main hospital, in the Comprehensive Cancer Center (attached to the main medical campus), CompRehab Plaza (a block from the main medical campus), and in Clemmons (about five miles from the main medical campus).
+Outpatient clinics are located in the main hospital, in the Comprehensive Cancer Center (attached to the main medical campus), Medical Plaza - Miller (formerly CompRehab Plaza - a block from the main medical campus), and in Clemmons (about five miles from the main medical campus).

 Being the only major academic Otolaryngology practice in the western half of North Carolina, we have a tremendous geographic catch area, which also includes a significant part of western Virginia, the southern part of West Virginia, and parts of South Carolina and Tennessee.
 This allows for a steady stream of patients with the widest array of pathologies, giving our residents exposure and forming the basis of their clinical training.